EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

 ## Quick start

-The code below shows how to connect to an EventStoreDB server, appends to a stream, and read back the events.
+The code below shows how to connect to an KurrentDB server, appends to a stream, and read back the events.
 For more detailed information, read the full pages for connecting to a server using [connection string](#connection-string) and [connection settings](#connection-settings), [reading events](reading.md) and [appending to a stream](appending.md)

 ::: tabs
 @tab JSON format event